 removing the date/time-stamp from the end of the filename.
 Once this is done, you can use this file to replace (overwrite) your damaged database file.
 When you restart CARCare, you will see the prior contents of the database at the time it was last backed up.

-Maintaining these simple backup copies of your database does external media will protect you in the event of a hard disk failure.
+Direct the the backup copies of your database to external media will protect you in the event of a hard disk failure.